akmaljon1016/fancy_indicator/README.md

 # fancy_indicator

 FancyIndicator Widget
-The FancyIndicator is a customizable Flutter widget that provides a visual indicator with gradient colors, labels, and a dynamic animation.
-It can be used to create interactive indicators for selecting a value by tapping or dragging.
+The FancyIndicator is a customizable Flutter widget that serves as a visual indicator with gradient colors, labels, and dynamic animations.
+It's ideal for creating interactive indicators that users can manipulate by tapping or dragging, providing an intuitive interface for selecting values.

 ## Showcase
 <div style="display: flex; flex-direction: row;">